 A reverse mortgage in Illinois is a great way to gain a steady and reliable source of income without sacrificing your financial independence.
 This type of loan simply taps into your own home equity and transforms it into money you can spend when you need it.
-If you’re “house rich” but “cash poor,” a reverse mortgage can provide the income you need to live the best years of your life well.
+If you’re “house rich” but “cash poor,” a reverse mortgage can provide the income you may need.

-Reverse mortgages in Illinois are available only to seniors who own homes and have reached the age of 62.
+In a reverse mortgage, your lender takes ownership of your home equity, whatever this amount may be, and makes payments out of equity to you as long as the reservoir lasts.
+Reverse mortgages are available only to seniors who own homes and have reached the age of 62.
 The terms and rates will vary depending on your own financial needs, your age, and the lender you choose to work with, but the basic structure is the same in all reverse mortgages.
-Your lender takes ownership of your home equity, whatever this amount may be, and makes payments to you as long as this reservoir of capital lasts.

 The money you receive can be spent any way you please.
-Many seniors use these funds to pay for medical costs and retirement homes, but you can also simply use the money to pay for a nice vacation, college tuition for your grandkids, or basic living expenses.
-Anything goes.
-It’s all your own money.
-The reverse mortgage will eliminate your current mortgage, allowing you to live in your home debt free.
-For more details on how this works, read our reverse mortgage information fact sheet.
+Many seniors use these funds to pay for medical costs and retirement homes, but you can also simply use the money to pay for a nice vacation, college tuition for loved ones, or basic living expenses.

-You can arrange to receive the funds from your lender in any number of ways.
-Select the method that works best for you and meets your long term financial goals.
+You can arrange to receive the funds from your lender in a number of ways.
+Select the method that works best for you and meets your long term financial goals:

 As mentioned above, your lender will take control of the equity or value of your home.
 But your lender does not own your home and never will.
 A reverse mortgage does not transfer ownership of the home itself.
-This allows you to continue living in the home until the day you decide to move or you pass away.
+This allows you to continue living in the home until the day you decide to move or in the event of passing away.